What’s the Difference Between Branding and Marketing?

 Marketing can be described as an activity a company takes to promote its products or services.
-Marketing’s primary goal is to generate interest for the product or service.
-Marketing is a set of actions that are designed to communicate the benefits of a company and what it has to offer to its target consumers.
+Marketing’s primary goal is to generate interest in the product or service.
+Marketing is a set of actions designed to communicate the benefits of a company and what it has to offer to its target consumers.

 Marketing can be carried out in many different forms that will cost varying amounts of money depending on the potential customers that each specific activity can reach.
 To develop and manage a successful marketing plan, a business will first need to determine the message it wants to convey and that target audience to serve that message to.

 Branding, in comparison to marketing, is more internalized.
 It is about defining who you are.
 Defining your brand is paramount to the success of your marketing efforts and your business in general.

 The characteristics that make up your brand, including your name and logo, should easily identify your business to consumers and be distinct from competitors.
 The colors, fonts and images you use will become a part of your visual brand.

 Branding needs to be clear, concise, and consistent.
 Staying consistent in all aspects of your brand will allow for recognition and an easier path to building a solid reputation.

 Branding and Marketing Need Each Other

-While it’s possible that someone will just see your branding — for example, your logo on a truck, or your packaging in a store — and be intrigued, it is rarely enough to generate enough interest to lead to many sales.
+While someone may see your branding — for example, your logo on a truck or your packaging in a store — and be intrigued, it is rarely enough to generate enough interest to lead to many sales.
 That is where marketing comes in.